-- Analgesic nephropathy is a chronic kidney disease that over a number of years gradually leads to irreversible kidney failure and the permanent need for dialysis or a kidney transplant to restore kidney function.
+Pain killers, commonly known as analgesics, help to relieve pain.
+For most people, pain killers aren’t dangerous when taken at the recommended dosage.
+But if you take one too many, you could harm your body.
+Analgesic nephropathy is a chronic kidney disease that can lead to irreversible kidney failure and the permanent need for dialysis, or a kidney transplant to restore kidney function.

-It is estimated that about four out of every 100 000 people will develop analgesic nephropathy.
-Women over 30 years of age are at the highest risk.
+It’s estimated that about four out of every 100 000 people will develop analgesic nephropathy.
+Women older than 30 are most at risk.

 What causes analgesic nephropathy?

 It’s caused by the excessive long-term use of painkillers (analgesics).Over-the-counter (OTC) painkillers that contain phenacetin or acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen are thought to be particularly high risk.Excessive use has been described as roughly three pills per day for six years.

 Other factors associated with an increased risk include:

 - Chronic headache, backache, or musculoskeletal pain.